Ranjodhsandhu/ranjodhSinghTestYourMemory/README.md

-# Test Your Memory - Web App
+# Test Your Memory - jQuery Web App
 ### Description

 Test Your Memory - It is a form of recognizing an object displayed in a particular environment.
 This app let the user interact with the environment (grid boxes here), recall the positions.
 Here I used css-grids to display the boxes.
 This project required to have user interface, DOM manipulation and jQuery.